-Set in the heart of the Santa Ynez Valley, the Sedgwick Reserve stands not only as a historical tribute to the Valley’s agricultural heritage, but offers a breathtaking picture of what California was like for centuries before Western man brought “progress” to this part of the globe.
-The Sedgwick Reserve contains much of the watershed of Figueroa Creek, from rolling oak savannah, to grassland harboring many native grasses, to the gray pine forest extending into the Los Padres National Forest to the north.
-The Sedgwick Reserve lies between what were once the two largest Chumash villages in the Santa Ynez Valley: Soxtonokmu and Kalawashaq’.
-According to artifacts found on the property, the Reserve appears to have been both a residence and path frequented between the two villages up until 1822.
-After this time, the Chumash in the Santa Ynez Valley were removed from their villages and for the next 150 years, the area now known as Sedgwick Reserve was the headquarters of Rancho la Laguna.
+Set in the heart of the Santa Ynez Valley, the Sedgwick Reserve is a hub used extensively for research, arts, and education programs by local and global institutions.
+The Sedgwick Reserve contains much of the watershed of Figueroa Creek, from rolling oak savannah, to native grassland, to the gray pine forest extending into the Los Padres National Forest to the north.
+The Sedgwick Reserve lies between the former two largest Chumash villages in the Santa Ynez Valley: Soxtonokmu and Kalawashaq’.
+In 1822, Spanish missionaries forcefully removed the Santa Ynez Valley Chumash from their villages and for the next 150 years, the area now known as Sedgwick Reserve was the headquarters of Rancho la Laguna.